christine-gk416/lincoln-highway-road-trip/README.md

 I added a custom 404 page to the site by naming the page 404.html.
 GitHub Pages automatically assigned the page as the default 404 page in case a site visitor goes to a broken link.

+### Future features

+1. I plan to add Google Directions to the map on the search page so that Route 30 is more clearly marked out on the search map for site visitors to follow, instead of requiring users to scroll through the map to the next location.

+2. The markers on the main map are customised, but not accessible to screen readers.
+In a future version of this project, I plan to improve the accessibility of these markers.

+3. The pop-out forms on the site are not fully accessible to screen readers.
+I'd also like to fix these forms to be accessible so that the forms pop-out if a user has a screen reader.

+4. I'd like to add a section on the About the Highway page with more resources on the Lincoln Highway Heritage Quarter.

 <a name="technologies"></a>

 ## Technologies used

 ### Languages and libraries